Nikh-on-Linux/recruitment-24-Webdev-Task-Round/README.md

 11. Add a meaningful title and description summarizing your changes.
 12. Finally, click on **Create Pull Request** to submit your work.

+## **Task Files**
+The details for both tasks are mentioned in the respective files inside this repository:

 ## **Need Help?**